Double-Dot-Interactive/bevy_animations/book/src/chapter_3.md

 ### [insert_fx_animation()](https://docs.rs/bevy_animations/latest/bevy_animations/struct.Animations.html#method.insert_fx_animation) only takes one parameter

-* [NewAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.NewAnimation.html) which is the animation you inserting.
+* [NewAnimation](https://docs.rs/bevy_animations/latest/bevy_animations/struct.NewAnimation.html) which is the animation you are inserting.

 Here's an example of using this method.